Reading at the Wade

 - Syllabus of readings

 - Recordings of the Wade Center's Saturday morning reading group discussions are free and available for download.

 Reading groups are free and open to anyone who would like to participate, but sign-up is appreciated due to space considerations.
 For questions or more information, contact the Wade Center front desk at 630.752.5908 or at email@example.com.

 That Hideous Strength, published in 1945, is the third and final book in C.S.
 Lewis's Ransom Trilogy.
 Unlike the other books in the trilogy, That Hideous Strength is not set on another planet, but among ordinary, earthly surroundings.
 Reviewers were not fond of Lewis’s mix of the realistic and supernatural elements in this work, but Lewis liked it and felt it was a realistic interpretation of our struggle as earthly beings with a heavenly home.
 Dr. Jay Moses, pastor of Hope Presbyterian Church in Wheaton, and Dr. David C. Downing, co-director of the Wade Center, will lead the discussion.

 The discussion groups will be held in the Marion E. Wade Center's classroom, from 7-8 p.m.
+Books are available for purchase in the Wade Center Bookshop.
 The groups are free and open to the public.
 Advance registration is appreciated.
-For more information, or to register, contact the Wade Center at 630.752.5908 or email@example.com.
+For more information contact the Wade Center at 630.752.5908 or firstname.lastname@example.org.